 While the ambassadors are local, the program is managed by Block by Block, a national organization providing ambassador services to more than 100 cities across the country.

-But one of their main goals is to interact with anyone they encounter downtown, aiming to say hello and offer a smile to everyone they meet while being ready to lend a hand.
+In Grand Rapids, a primary goal of ambassadors is to interact with anyone they encounter downtown, aiming to say hello and offer a smile to everyone they meet while being ready to lend a hand.